-All Saints church, Yelvertoft
+Yelvertoft, All Saints Church

-Around 1330 north and south aisles were added to the nave to creata wide, spacious interior.
+Around 1330 north and south aisles were added to the nave to create a wide, spacious interior.
 Unusually a second south aisle was added to the first in the 15th century, making the interior almost as broad as it is long.
 When the second south aisle was built the south door was moved and inserted in the new aisle.

 Within the tomb niche lies an alabaster effigy of a priest, thought to be John Dycson (Dixon), who served as rector from 1439 to 1445.
-Though worn, the carving is very detailed, and finely crafted, and you can easily make out details of the priest's costume.
+Though worn, the carving is very detailed and finely crafted, and you can easily make out details of the priest's costume.
 Traces of paint still cling to the effigy, and it is interesting to imagine how colourful it would have been when it was new.

 Look down at the floor in front of the tomb and you will see that it is covered attractive Victorian tiles, thought to be Minton.

 On the opposite wall of the sanctuary is a fascinating three-seat sedilia, where church officers would sit during services.
 The columns separating the seats are strangely worn, or eroded, as if they had been badly damaged by weathering.

 In the chancel is a wall memorial to John Watkin (d.
 1772), and other 18th century monuments are in the south chapel.
-Several of the pew ends in the nave have nicely carved end panels; these were installed in 1870 from another church but certainly appear to be of 16th century date.
+Several of the pew ends in the nave have nicely carved end panels; these were installed in 1870 from another church but certainly appear to be of 16th-century date.

 All Saints is an attractive country church, with an interesting medieval tomb niche and that puzzling sedilia to puzzle amateur historians.